theislab/scarches/docs/index.rst

 - **treeArches** (`Michielsen*, Lotfollahi* et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.07.07.499109v1>`_): This model builds a hierarchical tree for cell-types in the reference atlas and when mapping the query data can annotate and also identify novel cell-states and populations present in the query data.

+- **SageNet** (`Heidari et al., 2022 <https://www.biorxiv.org/content/10.1101/2022.07.07.499109v1>`_): This model allows constrcution of a spatial atlas by mapping query dissociated single cells/spots (e.g., from  scRNAseq or visium datasets) into a common coordinate framework using one or more spatially resolved reference datasets.

 Which model to choose?
 ---------------